Cian911/switchboard/README.md

 As of version `v1.0.0` we have released a pro version which has a ton more features and functionality.
 Head over to [https://goswitchboard.io/pro/](https://goswitchboard.io/pro/) for more info.

-**Swithcboard Pro** gives you extra features and support over the free open-source version.
+**Switchboard Pro** gives you extra features and support over the free open-source version.

 Purchasing a **pro** or **enterprise** license for **Switchboard Pro** helps us to continue working on both the pro and free version of the software, and bring more features to **_YOU_**!